jasonmccreary/blog-posts/2016-09-29-install-apache-php-mysql-mac-os-x-sierra.md

 ---
-title: "Installing Apache, PHP, and MySQL on Mac OS X El Capitan"
+title: "Installing Apache, PHP, and MySQL on Mac OS X Sierra"
-heading: "Installing Apache, PHP, and MySQL on Mac OS X El Capitan"
+heading: "Installing Apache, PHP, and MySQL on Mac OS X Sierra"
 author: Jason McCreary
-excerpt: "This is an update for Mac OS X El Capitan of a previous post on installing Apache, PHP, and MySQL for Mac OS X."
+excerpt: "This is an update for Mac OS X Sierra of a previous post on installing Apache, PHP, and MySQL for Mac OS X."
-subheading: "This is an update for Mac OS X El Capitan of a previous post on installing Apache, PHP, and MySQL for Mac OS X."
+subheading: "This is an update for Mac OS X Sierra of a previous post on installing Apache, PHP, and MySQL for Mac OS X."
 layout: post
 comments: true
 categories: